Itsbosire/Intro_git_github/README.md

 # Introduction to Git and GitHub

-This document provides a comprehensive guide on how to get started with Git and GitHub, including setting up your profile, creating a repository, and managing your code using version control.
+This repository provides a comprehensive guide on how to get started with Git and GitHub, including setting up your profile, creating a repository, and managing your code using version control.

 ## Resources